betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsContinuousIntegrationTesting.md

 What constitutes *reasonable* frequency and granularity for CI testing?
 Teams are free to define what is *reasonable*.
 This can vary among teams.
 Even within a team, different categories of work may be handled with different frequency and granularity.
-For example, for bug-fix work, frequency may be once at the end of each day and granularity may be *completed* bug fixes whereas for feature enhancements requiring many person-weeks, frequency may be once a week and granularity whatever changes are completed in a week.
-For high functioning CI, frequency may be many times per day and granularity may be each method/function/subroutine added or changed.
-To understand the ultimate aims of CI, one can imagine CI testing taken to the extreme is like *auto correct* in a word processor where programmers would get immediate feedback regarding test status with literally each key-stroke they enter.
+For example, for bug-fix work, the frequency may be once at the end of each day and granularity may be *completed* bug fixes whereas, for feature enhancements requiring many person-weeks, frequency may be once a week and granularity of whatever changes are completed in a week.
+For high-functioning CI, the frequency may be many times per day and granularity may be each method/function/subroutine added or changed.
+To understand the ultimate aims of CI, one can imagine CI testing taken to the extreme is like auto-correct in a word processor where programmers would get immediate feedback regarding test status with literally every key-stroke they enter.

 CI testing may have a number of implications for **both** software and test development.
 First, it can demand a very high level of *automation*.